nicnosis/iu-courses/fa18/j363/web-syllabus.md

-# J363 WEB & MOBILE DESIGN SPRING 2018
+# J363 WEB & MOBILE DESIGN FALL 2018

-**LOCATION**--- Franklin Hall 005
+**LOCATION**--- Franklin Hall 003
 **SECTIONS**
-34270 --- Meets MW 8:30A -- 10:30A
+31907 --- Meets MW 8:30A -- 10:30A
-33832 --- Meets MW 10:45A -- 12:45P
+31908 --- Meets MW 10:45A -- 12:45P
 **INSTRUCTOR** --- Nic Aguirre --- naguirre@indiana.edu
-**OFFICE HOURS** --- FF M130S (Stack 4), Friday 10:00A -- 11:00A
+**OFFICE HOURS** --- Franklin Hall 030M (Basement), Friday 10:00A -- 11:00A

 ## Description
 Web design has a profound impact on our everyday experiences of work, recreation, and communication.
-Students will develop practical, marketable skills for front-end web development.
+You will develop practical, marketable skills for front-end web development.
 Fundamentally, this course focuses on **experience** and **design** as they relate to web development; technical details and coding are secondary.
 The Internet is constantly evolving - sometimes in a way that is seemingly unpredictable and erratic.
-Upon completion of this course, students will have a strong foundation of the technical and design skills necessary to produce pleasant web experiences, and the skills to adapt to a constantly-changing medium.
+Upon completion of this course, you will have a strong foundation of the technical and design skills necessary to produce pleasant web experiences, and the skills to adapt to a constantly-changing medium.

 ### Prerequisites
 ```